Clemapfel/jluna/docs/manual.md

 ### Installation

-This manual does not go over installing jluna.
-A step-by-step tutorial on how to install and create our own application using jluna is available [here](./installation.md).
+This manual does not go over how download and build jluna.
+Instead, a step-by-step tutorial on how to install and create our own application using jluna, is available [here](./installation.md).

 ---

 ### Initializating the Julia State

 Before any Julia or jluna functionality can be accessed, we need to *initialize the Julia state*.
-This sets up the Julia environment, as well as load most of jlunas static functionalities.
+This sets up the Julia environment and loads most of jlunas functionalities.

-We do so using `jluna::initialize`:

 ```cpp
 // main.cpp